menix-os/menix/README.md

 # menix
 A minimal and expandable Unix-like operating system.

+This repository contains only the kernel itself.
+You can run it on its own in an emulator like QEMU, but it won't do much.

 Unlike microkernel or monolithic designs, menix chooses to only keep core subsystems in the kernel, while the drivers using these subsystems.